Mac-lp3/patients-api/README.md

 * downside of updating IDs (is that a problem given the spec tho?)
 * search func behavior
 * use of length & async plan
+* could break it out more, but wanted to keep it simple/readable
+* would be good to use something like swagger / protocol buffers
 * hypothetical deployment

 # QQs